slatedocs/slate/source/index.html.md

 }
 ```

+>

 Send us instructions to generate a [recurring payment checkout invoice link](https://api-docs.oyindonesia.com/#api-create-recurring-invoice-coming-soon).

-> Below is an example of a request body to execute your request: tbd
+> Below is an example of a request body to execute your request: coming soon

 An endpoint to retrieve and/or re-send the latest [callback status](https://api-docs.oyindonesia.com/#api-payment-status) of a transaction is also available and can be accessed at anytime.